-We specialize in life insurance underwriting for throat cancer survivors.
+We specialize in high-risk life insurance underwriting for throat cancer survivors.

 While head and neck cancers are complicated to underwrite, we’ll help you find your best options.